Let’s start with the basics:

 While counseling focuses on current problems that impact your life, psychotherapy focuses on experiences from your past that have created chronic issues for you.
 Similarly, psychotherapy will focus on overall patterns in your life, while counseling zeros in on specific issues.

-Counseling tends to be more guidance based rather than hands on like psychotherapy.
-In PsyT, the therapist may conduct personality or intelligence testing as well as diving deeper into your cognitive habits.
+Counseling tends to be more guidance based rather than hands-on like psychotherapy.
+In psychotherapy, the therapist may conduct personality or intelligence testing as well as dive deeper into your cognitive habits and engage in trauma and somatic therapies.

-Psychotherapy is right for people who have ongoing issues that stem from past experiences or ongoing conditions that impact daily life such as disease or handicaps.
-Counseling, however, is perfect for people who are dealing with short-term issues or adjustments and need a little guidance through this period of their life.
+Psychotherapy is best for people who have ongoing issues that stem from past experiences or ongoing conditions that impact daily life.
+Psychotherapists also delve deeper into client issues and work with specific mental health diagnoses using psychotherapy modalities and treatments.
+Counseling, on the other hand, is great for people who are dealing with short-term issues or adjustments and need a little guidance or support through this period of their life.

 Soma Therapy believes in a holistic approach to healing.
 This means that psychotherapy and counseling conducted by Soma providers will heal you in a well-rounded way instead of a pinpoint approach.